trifon-git/AAU_BDS24_1stSemester_FinalProject/README.md

 This repository contains all the code and resources developed for the First Semester Final Project in Business Data Science (Class 2024) at Aalborg University.

+## Interactive Data Exploration Tool

+This is an app we created using our data, hosted on Hugging Face Spaces.
+It’s a simple, interactive tool that lets you explore the results of our project.
+The app is easy to use and shows how we processed and worked with the data to build something useful.
+URL: https://huggingface.co/spaces/Lpiziks2/app_project

 # Project Overview: Job Listings Analysis Pipeline

 ## **[STEP 1] - Scraping Job Listings**